 Senior managers include those employees who report directly to the charity trustees or have responsibility for the overall management and control of the charity's finances.
-At the School the disqualification rules will be applicable to all governors, the Head / Principal, Bursar and potentially other senior staff who report directly to the governors.
+At the School the disqualification rules will be applicable to all governors, the Headmistress, Director of Finance & Operations and potentially other senior staff who report directly to the governors.